Point Cloud XYZ Reader Parameters

 By default, each separator is treated as if it separates a different field.

-When this parameter is selected, multiple contiguous separators are treated as a single separator.
+When this parameter is checked, multiple contiguous separators are treated as a single separator.

 Some CSV files place quotation marks around all values they contain.
-When selected, this parameter will strip quotation marks from column values.
+When checked, this parameter will strip quotation marks from column values.

-If the field or column names of the table are specified in the file, select this value and the names will be extracted from the file.
+If the field or column names of the table are specified in the file, check this parameter and the names will be extracted from the file.
 Otherwise, the columns of the table are given default names (for example, col0, col1, ... , colN).

 If the column/field names is AFTER the header information instead of BEFORE, then you can set this option.
 Otherwise, by default, the first line of the file will be used as the column/field names.